The Bankrate promise

 If you have a low credit score you may be worried that you won’t get approved for a car loan from a traditional lender.
 But before settling for a loan through a buy-here-pay-here dealer, consider researching all your options.

-Although having bad credit can make getting a car loan a bit more challenging, it isn’t impossible.
-Plus, you’ll find that borrowing costs are far lower with a traditional lender, regardless of your credit score.
+Although having bad credit — a credit score between 300 and 500 — can make getting a car loan more challenging, it isn’t impossible.
+Plus, you’ll find that borrowing costs are far lower with a bank, credit union or online lender, regardless of your credit score.

 Steps to get a car loan with bad credit